Area Median Income API Calculations

 Block Configuration

-As of 2024-05-24, the HUD Median API block has a configuration option: "Match the intake year for HUD calculation".
+The HUD Median API block has a configuration option: "Match the intake year for HUD calculation".
 This is enabled by default.

 Unchecking that option will use the previous year in the API call if the intake date on the case is in January, February, or March.